contentflydapp/eventd/README.md

 ## Purpose

-Eventd is created as core infrastructure of Content Fly in order promote the usage of PubSub and decoupling of system through events.
-The future use cases of it could involve:
+Eventd is created as core infrastructure of Content Fly in order promote the use of PubSub and decoupling of system through events.
+The future use cases of it involves:

--   Sending any type notifications to user when a new user has signned up or a user has made a comment.
-It could be email, browser, mobile push or any new type of notification native to Blockchina.
+-   Sending any type of notifications to user when a new user has signned up or a user has made a comment.
+It could be email, browser, mobile push or any new type of notification native to blockchain.
 -   Triggering of a separate backend canister to process user event.
 A potential future use case could be machine learning based recommendation system running on Canister.

 ## Design philosophy